hellmarbecker/blog/_posts/2023-09-07-new-in-apache-druid-27-querying-deep-storage.markdown

 ## Building the test data set

 Ingest the _wikipedia_ example data set.
 We want to have a bunch of segments so let's partition by hour.
-You can configure the ingestion job using the wizard, or just use this SWL statement:
+You can configure the ingestion job using the wizard, or just use this SQL statement:

 ```sql
 REPLACE INTO "wikipedia" OVERWRITE ALL